jito-foundation/ncn-template/simulation-test-detailed-guide.md

     .await?;
 ```

-For each operator in the system:
+This step creates an individual snapshot for each operator in the system:

-- Creates an `OperatorSnapshot` account linked to the operator, NCN, and epoch
+- For each operator, it creates an [`OperatorSnapshot`](#operatorsnapshot) account linked to the operator, NCN, and epoch.
-- Records the operator's total delegated stake at this moment
+- Records the operator's total delegated stake weight at this moment (initialized to zero).
-- Captures the stake weight breakdown across different token types
+- Captures the expected number of vault delegations for the operator.
-- Verifies the operator has active handshakes with the NCN
+- Verifies the operator has active handshakes with the NCN.
-- Validates the operator's eligibility to participate in voting
+- Validates the operator's eligibility to participate in voting.

-These snapshots establish each operator's voting power for the current epoch, ensuring that later delegations or withdrawals cannot alter the voting weight once the snapshot is taken.
-This prevents manipulation of the voting process through last-minute stake changes.
+These snapshots establish each operator's baseline for the current epoch.
+The actual voting power will be populated in the next step based on individual delegations.
+This ensures that later delegation changes cannot alter voting weight once the snapshot phase is complete.

 #### 6.5 Vault-Operator Delegation Snapshots